dwarithaab/bversity-c-Myc/README.md

 # bversity-c-Myc
 Bioinformatics Internship
-This is a platform for practicing online biological computations for an online internship
+This is a platform for practicing biological computations for an online internship